 - Employees will be able to see other employee's public goals by going to their profile pages.

-- Managers & Managers of Managers can see all of their report's goals regardless of whether or not they're private.
+- Managers, and managers of managers can see all of their report's goals regardless of whether or not they're private.
 Private goals can only be seen by the individual, their manager, manager of manager, as well as the admins.

 - Admins will be able to see all individual, company, and department goals regardless of being private or public.